guidosassaroli/mobile_manipulator/README.md

 cd ~/catkin_ws

+change the name of the cloned folder from "mobile_manipulator" to "Open_Mobile_Manipulator"

 rosdep install --from-paths src --ignore-src -r -y (install depedencies)

 catkin_make sometimes doesn't work so build with catkin build **install it from install catkin tools